 Anthony Bloor grew up in Wales and the West Midlands.
 He was a student at University College Swansea in the 1970s, where he began a degree in English, changed course, and graduated with a degree in Pure Mathematics.
-While doing a day job as a computer programmer, he worked with Roger Hewins to set up a filmmakers co-operative at the Birmingham Arts Lab and received several awards from the Arts Council and regional arts associations for avant-garde and independent filmmaking.
+While doing a day job as a computer programmer, he worked with Roger Hewins in the late 70s to set up a filmmakers cooperative at the Birmingham Arts Lab.
+As the artist filmmaker known as Tony Bloor, he received several awards from the Arts Council and regional arts associations for avant-garde and independent filmmaking, and his films were shown at art centres and film festivals in the UK and abroad.
 After working in various capacities in film and television, he returned to higher education, doing research in artificial intelligence and then, working with the Writing and Publishing Set at Middlesex University, doing research on the use of computers for the teaching of writing.
 He is the author of a study of fiction writing, published by the Edwin Mellen Press, New York, in 2003.
 For a snapshot view of the author’s background, see Anthony Bloor’s Memo – Eight Pictures.

 Novels by Anthony Bloor